clairechen228/GameSolvers/README.md

 Use First Order Logic in the form of prolog programs in order to represent knowledge.

-Build the program online at: https://swish.swi-prolog.org/ .
+Built the program online at: https://swish.swi-prolog.org/ .

 [^1]: Problem sets and partial codes are from UMN Fall 2020 CSCI 5511 course material